 Asa Wright Nature Centre, Trinidad

 Nancy took this image while on a trip led by Brian Rapoza for the Tropical Audubon Society to Trinidad and Tobago, during which we spent several days at Asa Wright.
 We saw at least three species of manakin on that trip.

 These birds live in tropical forests of South America (from Columbia, Venezuela, and Trinidad south to southern Peru and Brazil).
 They are plump birds just over four inches long.
 This one is a male.
-Females are mostly olive green, and can be distinguished from other species of manakin by the same red feet the males have.
+Females are mostly olive green, but can be distinguished from other species of manakin (like the Blue-backed Manakins, for example) by the same red feet the males have.

 When time to breed, the males get involved in lekking behaviors, wherein they gather at display sites on the forest floor.
 There they puff out their neck feathers and make loud snapping noises with their wings.